Sheldon Silver, NY power broker sent to prison, dead at 77

 Silver died Monday, a person familiar with the matter told The Associated Press.
 The person could not discuss the matter publicly and spoke to AP on condition of anonymity.

+The cause of death wasn’t immediately available.
+Silver’s supporters had said he was in failing health from multiple medical conditions.
+He had been serving time at a prison medical center in Massachusetts.
-The Manhattan Democrat, who told a judge he prayed he would not die in prison, had been serving a more than six-year sentence in federal prison.

-He was convicted of using his clout in state government to benefit real estate developers, who rewarded Silver by referring lucrative business to his law firm.
+The Manhattan Democrat, who told a judge he prayed he would not die in prison, had been serving a more than six-year sentence for using his clout in state government to benefit real estate developers, who rewarded Silver by referring lucrative business to his law firm.

-Silver’s supporters have said he was in failing health recently and was susceptible to contracting COVID-19.
-He was furloughed for several days in May before federal authorities denied him home confinement.

 Silver’s conviction ended a nearly four-decade career in the Assembly.
 He first won a seat representing Manhattan’s Lower East Side in 1976.
 Though he cut a low-key figure in the halls of the state Capitol, carefully parsing out comments in a baritone mumble, he was a consummate practitioner of Albany’s inside game.

-He was elected Assembly speaker in 1994, a powerful position that put him on equal footing with the governor and state Senate leader when it came to making key decisions about annual budgets or major legislation.
+He became Assembly speaker in 1994, a powerful position that put him on equal footing with the governor and state Senate leader when it came to making key decisions about annual budgets or major legislation.

 In all, Silver served as speaker during the tenure of five New York governors, from Mario Cuomo to Andrew Cuomo.

 He became known as an inscrutable and stubborn negotiator, blocking proposals so often he was sometimes called “Dr. No.” Some of his obstructionist reputation had to do with being the lone Democrat at the negotiating table during Republican Gov. George Pataki’s three terms, during which time the GOP also controlled the state Senate.
-But not all of it.

 He helped scuttle former New York City Mayor Mike Bloomberg’s plan to locate a football stadium on Manhattan’s West Side.
 And he took the brunt of the blame for the collapse in 2008 of Bloomberg’s congestion-pricing plan for Manhattan, which would have charged electronic tolls for driving through the borough’s most highly trafficked neighborhoods.